Forvideos061/awesome-3d-ai-seo-geo/README.md

 * `VideoObject`
 * `Person`

-Always use schema types that accurately describe the page.
+Only use structured data that accurately describes the page and its visible content.

-Do not add structured data simply because a schema type exists.

-### Useful Resources
+Useful resources:

 * Schema.org
-* Google Search Central structured data documentation
+* Google Search Central
 * JSON-LD
 * Rich Results testing tools